 Adjorn - 4:15 pm

-Keynote Speaker: Beth Zimmerman is the former FEMA Associate Administrator for Response and Recovery and Director of Disaster Operations.
-Ms. Zimmerman administered all aspects of FEMA’s response and recovery efforts.
-During her tenure, she oversaw more than 930 disasters, emergencies and fire declarations, delivering over $6.5 billion to 1.7 million individuals and families and more than $27 billion in federal disaster assistance to state, local, tribal and non-profit groups.
-Ms. Zimmerman was also appointed as the Department of Homeland Security’s representative to the American Red Cross Cabinet Council and to committee leadership positions within the National Emergency Management Association (NEMA).
+Keynote Speaker: Beth Zimmerman, Former FEMA Associate Administrator for Response and Recovery and Director of Disaster Operations.
+As FEMA Associate Administrator, Ms. Zimmerman administered all aspects of FEMA’s response and recovery efforts.
+During her tenure, she oversaw more than 930 disasters, emergencies, and fire declarations, delivering over $6.5 billion in aid to 1.7 million individuals and families and more than $27 billion in federal disaster assistance to state, local, tribal, and non-profit groups.
+Ms. Zimmerman was appointed as the Department of Homeland Security’s representative to the American Red Cross Cabinet Council and to committee leadership positions within the National Emergency Management Association (NEMA).
 She directed one of the most significant changes to FEMA’s statutory authorities in the agency’s history through the development, coordination, and implementation of the Sandy Recovery Improvement Act (SRIA) which re-engineered FEMA’s Individual Assistance (IA) and Public Assistance (PA) programs to streamline the delivery of IA and PA support and improve payment processes.
 Prior to her work at FEMA, Ms. Zimmerman held positions as the Assistant Director of Recovery and as the Disaster Recovery Manager at the State of Arizona’s Division of Emergency Management and served for 10 years with the Utah Division of Emergency Management.